ValkyrieQueen9/IGM_Team_Project/ReadMe.txt

-Name: Little mansion of puzzles.
+Name: The Mystery Of Ambrose Manor

 Objective: Escape the mansion